888learn/scRNA-seq-analysis-miRNA/README.md

 Run scripts in the `code/` folder step by step.

 ## Demo
-A demo dataset is provided in `data/demo_data.rds`.
+No separate demo dataset is provided.
+The full dataset (2.1GB) is available at Zenodo DOI: 10.5281/zenodo.19206091.
+See Instructions for Use for how to run the analysis.

 ## Reproducibility
 All major figures in the manuscript can be reproduced using the provided scripts.

-The file sce.all_int_2.1singlet.qs2 can be accessed at https://doi.org/10.5281/zenodo.19206091